helloitsdave/cypress-bdd/README.md

 ### Unique attributes

 There were some complications when it came to targeting elements due to the lack of good locators.
 I would work to have development add unique data-marker attributes into the related components.
-One example is on the CrewMember cards where 'name' and 'city' are both just separate divs under
+One example is on the CrewMember cards where 'name' and 'city' are both just separate divs under CrewMemeber-name.

 ### Yarn